- Step 1 : Book an appointment with the Institut Français

 Yes.
 A student visa allows you to work 70% of the statutory working time in France, which represents 21 hours per week.

-The fees are the equivalent of 99 euros in the local currency, approximately 422 ILS as of January 2019.
-You pay these fees the day of your appointment at the consulate, in cash and in shekel.
+The fees are the equivalent of 99 euros in the local currency.
+You pay these fees the day of your appointment at the consulate,in cash and in shekel.

 The visa is free for recepient of a scholarship from the French government.

 Your spouse and children can apply for a visa.
 This visa is called a "visa visiteur".
-This visa does not allow the spouse to work.
+This visa does not allow his holder to work.
 For this reason, you will need to provide us with a proof of sufficient means to live in France for the whole duration of the stay.

 They need to apply separately, which means that we require one application per member of family, and one appointment as well.
 For a family of 3, you must book 3 appointments at the consulate.